Year | Citation |

 In addition to being an author of numerous journal articles and conference publications, he has written several textbooks on skill acquisition in physical education and sport.

-He has conducted a number of funded research projects, contract research, and evaluation projects in physical education, exercise, sport and movement contexts with a range of industry partners.
+He has conducted a number of funded research projects, contract research, and evaluation projects in exercise and sport science, physical education, and movement contexts with a range of industry partners.

-Michael's research focuses on the learning and development of skills, including in areas such as instructional approaches, instruction in physical education and sport, pre-service physical education teacher training, practice conditions, player development, mental practice and imagery, decision-making, and feedback.
+Michael's research focuses on the learning and development of skills, including in areas such as physical education and sport, skill acquisition approaches, game sense, sports pedagogy, practice conditions, player development, mental practice and imagery, decision-making, and feedback.

 Qualifications